Gathering detailed insights and metrics for @noble/curves

 35};

-Implements Poseidon ZK-friendly hash.
+Implements Poseidon ZK-friendly hash: permutation and sponge.

 There are many poseidon variants with different constants.
 We don't provide them: you should construct them manually.
 Check out micro-starknet package for a proper example.